rohityadavcloud/rohityadavcloud.github.io/_posts/2015-08-04-vmware-esxi-vcenter-on-kvm-cloudstack.markdown

 Next, install ESXi 5.5 with at least 8GB RAM and 4 cores.
 Once done, enable SSH and ESXi shell on the host.

+SSH to the ESXi VM, add the following to `/etc/vmware/config` and reboot the host:

+    hv.assumeEnabled="TRUE"
+    vhv.allow = "TRUE"
+    vhv.enable = "TRUE"
+    vmx.allowNested = "TRUE"

 For some reason, vCenter 5.5 on Windows Server 2008 R2 never worked for me; so I tried using the vCenter 5.5 ova appliance which worked for me.
 I also could not get the vSphere client to upload the ova to the ESXi host, but ovftool tool worked